michaelbrewer/aws-lambda-events/docs/lambda-context.md

 # Lambda Context

 When Lambda runs your function, it passes a context object to the handler.
 This object provides methods and properties that provide information about the invocation, function, and execution environment.

 ???+ NOTE
-    During asynchronous invokes, the lambda context field `clientContext` will not be populated.
+    During asynchronous invokes, the Lambda context field `clientContext` will not be populated.

 ## Docs